High-Conflict Divorce and the Impact on Children

 That’s why it is so important to enlist the assistance of a qualified, assertive family law attorney, who can offer guidance during divorce proceedings, and even handle your case in a trial setting, if necessary.

 Finding a Family Law Attorney You Can Trust

-If you or someone you know is experiencing a high-conflict situation, or if you are looking to end a high-conflict marriage, it is critical that you contact an attorney that specializes in family and marital law.
+If you or someone you know is experiencing a high-conflict situation, or if you are looking to end a high-conflict marriage, it is critical that you contact an attorney that specializes in family and martial law.
 Only a qualified attorney can review your case according to current state statutes, and offer a recommendation for resolution.

 In Florida, the Law Firm for Family Law serves as the premier legal resource for residents in and around Pinellas County.
-Our firm is also home to one of 18 Board Certified Experts in Family and Marital Law, and features a team of attorneys that focus specifically on family law matters.
+Our firm is also home to one of 18 Board Certified Experts in Family and Marital Law and features a team of attorneys that focus specifically on family law matters.
 From the ground up, our firm is committed to giving your case the full attention it deserves, even if that means representing you and your case in court.

 Give us a call today (727) 531-8737 to schedule a complimentary initial case consultation.